kolown2007/ghostwhisper/artwork-manual/1_general-important-info.md

    Keep the ESP32 plugged into your computer for the next step.

-3. Configure the ESP32 to access the WiFi.
-You may use your computer or phone for this step.
+**3. Configure the ESP32 to access the WiFi.
+You may use your computer or phone for this step.**

    Open your WiFi Settings and connect to the SSID name **ghostwhisper**, this will redirect you to the **WiFiManager** landing page of ghostwhisper.